 The quirky yet heartbreaking: Corrigin Dog Cemetery, WA

 ‘A dog cemetery?’, I thought.
 ‘Pssh, first “puppuccinos” and dog psychics; now this.’

-But when I pulled up outside the Corrigin Dog Cemetery on the outskirts of town, past the kelpie statue that stands guard at the entrance, and started wandering along the 80-odd unevenly sized burial plots, it was the polar opposite of bourgeois conceit that struck me.
+But when I pulled up outside the Corrigin Dog Cemetery on the outskirts of town, past the kelpie statue that stands guard at the entrance, and started wandering around the 80-odd unevenly sized burial plots, it was the polar opposite of bourgeois conceit that struck me.

 It was in the flowers, little statuettes, crosses and even some plush toys — tangible reminders of the mark these clearly beloved local Fidos, Rexes and Bellas left upon their owners long after they lay at rest.
 It lingered between the lines of the memories and messages etched on the inscriptions, stoic and heartfelt alike.
 It’s the striking sense that the people of this town get it: how indebted humans are as a species to those four-legged family members we could never hope to deserve.

 According to Monument Australia, the cemetery was established in the 1970s, thanks to a dog named Strike: